jlegen/Scullcom_DC_Load/README.md

 The software should be fully backwards compatible.

-My intention is to see how to add a nicer colored TFT to this project - therefore the freed pins... :-)
+My intention is to see how to add a nicer colored TFT to this project - therefore the savings of pins and RAM... :-)